Goldman weighs leadership change, strikes union deal

+BRIEF-Boeing says co to continue talks with U.S., Indian govt for making proposals: Airshow

+* Airshow - Boeing exec says "We will continue to be in discussion with U.S. and Indian government for making proposals"

-NEW YORK Senior executives within Goldman Sachs have talked about splitting the roles of chief executive officer and chairman, two sources said, although pressure for any imminent move appears to have eased after a deal with a labour union pension fund.
+NEW YORK, March 27 Senior executives within Goldman Sachs have talked about splitting the roles of chief executive officer and chairman, two sources said, although pressure for any imminent move appears to have eased after a deal with a labor union pension fund.

 Proposals to separate the CEO and chairman roles have long been sought by outside groups, but two people familiar with management thinking provided the first indication that internal discussions about such a move have taken place.